-Let me just point this out before I write anything else: The only reason I never visited Boracay in my 26 years of existence was because I thought it was too overrated and crowded.
-Everyone has been to Boracay for different reasons.
-People talk about the parties, while others say they like the crisp and fine sands.
-Living in an island myself, none of these reasons were strong enough to convince me to visit.
+Let me make it clear before I write anything else: the reason I never went to Boracay in my 26 years of existence was that I thought it was too overrated.
+Everyone has been to Boracay at least once in their life.
+Some are attracted to the parties and others, the powdery sand and blue waters.
+Living on an island myself, none of these reasons were strong enough to convince me to visit.

-So when my dad brought up Boracay and that my brother knew a way to visit the island with a budget, I immediately got sucked into the idea.
-I was desperate for a vacation.
-I had not been to the beach in ages and I was after all in the Philippines—a country known for its beautiful beaches!
+So when my dad mentioned Boracay, I immediately got sucked into the idea.
+I was desperate for a vacation!
+I hadn't been to the beach in ages, and I was, after all, in the Philippines—a country known for its gorgeous beaches!

-We (My dad, three brothers, and I) arrived in Kalibo on a Friday afternoon and found a van outside that took us straight to Caticlan for about a couple of hundred pesos.
-The service included a boat ride to the island once we got to Caticlan.
-It was an hour and a half ride with nothing much to see but rice fields and power lines running with us, never stopping.
+We arrived in Kalibo on a Friday afternoon and hired a van to take us straight to Caticlan for about 200 bucks.
+The service included a boat ride to Boracay, once we got to Caticlan.
+It was an hour and a half ride with nothing much to see but rice fields and power lines.

 I closed my eyes for a few minutes and woke up to dark blue skies outside the moving vehicle.
-It was already 6pm and we were only a few kilometres from the port.
-My mind goes through a loop asking one question: Are we there yet?
-To which the scene next to me would reply: No. My legs were growing impatient and I was half-afraid that there wouldn’t be any boats operating at this hour.
+It was already 6 PM, and we were only a few kilometers from the port.
+My mind goes through a loop asking the same question: Are we there yet?
+And I'd look outside and see the same scene since five minutes ago.
+My legs were growing impatient, and I was half-afraid that there wouldn’t be any boats operating so late in the day.

-Fortunately, there were several boats when we arrived and it didn't take long for us to reach the island.
-A lady dressed in green uniform helped us find a room without asking for a fee.
-As in most cases, I hesitated at this offer.
+Luckily, there were several boats when we arrived.
+It didn't take long for us to reach the island once we boarded.
+A lady dressed in a green uniform helped us find a room without asking for a fee.
+As in most cases in this country, I hesitated at this offer.
 Nothing is for free.

 I gave in.
-She spoke bisaya so it was easy for us to communicate with her.
-Upon arrival at the front desk of a small guest house near the famous D' Mall, she helped us bargain with the lady behind the desk.
+She spoke Bisaya, so it was easy for us to communicate with her.
+She led us to the front desk of a small guesthouse near the famous D' Mall.
+We bargained for a good deal hoping she didn't mistake us for foreigners!

-The rates were high because it was almost peak season.
-Holy Week was just around the corner and people flocked to Boracay for the holidays.
+At that time, guesthouses raised their prices because it was almost peak season.
+Holy Week was around the corner, so people flocked to Boracay for the holidays.

-We walked for about 30 minutes before we found a Mang Inasal tucked inside the outdoor mall just a couple of minutes from our guest house.
-Meals were decently priced and the servings seemed reasonable.
-Thus we came back to our room content and happy.
+We walked for about 30 minutes before finding a Mang Inasal just a couple of minutes from our guesthouse.
+Meals were decently priced, and the servings were reasonable.
+Thus, we went back to our room content and full.

-When I found out that there was a yoga place near where we stayed, I jumped around in excitement.
-My brothers were not too excited about this news as I was but they helped me locate the place anyway.
+When I found out that there was a yoga studio around the corner, I skipped in excitement.
+My brothers were not too amused about this news as I was, but they helped me locate the place the next day.

-Google maps made us walk 8 minutes before we realized it wasn't accurate so I asked several folks who worked at the restaurants for direction and they told us it was actually just near where we stayed.
-In fact, we'd already passed it.
+Google maps made us walk 8 minutes before we realized it wasn't accurate, so I asked several people who worked at the restaurants for direction.
+They told us it was close to where we started.
+In fact, we'd already passed it minutes ago.

-The scorching heat of the day started to burn our skin but we patiently trudged back, retracing our steps.
-Finally, there it stood.
-An Indian restaurant on the first floor and the yoga studio on the second.
-My brothers took off and I went up the wooden staircase.
+The scorching heat of the day started to burn our skin, but we went back and retraced our steps.
+Finally, there it stood: An Indian restaurant on the first floor and the yoga studio above it.
+My brothers took off, uninterested, so I went up the wooden staircase alone.

-I remove my slippers and place them gently on a shelf.
-The soles of my feet touch the rattan mat covering the entire wooden floor and like an insect drawn towards the light, I moved towards the huge window at the front part of the studio.
+I removed my slippers and placed them on a shelf.
+The soles of my feet touched the rattan mat covering the entire floor, and like a moth drawn to the light, I hovered towards the large window framing the world outside.

-Outside you can see the postcard-perfect blue sea and some coconut trees lined up perfectly.
-It was so relaxing.
-I couldn't keep my eyes off the landscape in front of me.
+You can see the postcard-perfect beach, lined up with coconut trees swaying in the wind.
+It was so soothing that I couldn't keep my eyes off the scene in front of me.

 "Breathe in and breathe out with your nose" I tried to synch my breath with the sound of the ocean.
 A boat with blue sails slowly drifted in the horizon.
 My eyes followed.

 An hour and a half later, we're lying down on our mats for the final resting pose.
-I note the feel of the ocean air on my face.
-It swept through and back lulling me further into a trance.
+I felt the ocean air on my face.
+It moved back and forth, lulling me further into a trance.

-When we were kids, we visited the beach frequently.
-Sometimes almost every week during the summer break.
+When we were kids, we visited the beach a lot.
+Sometimes, almost every week during the summer break.
 So I grew up feeling like the beach was home.
-I've countless fond memories of playing in the beach with my siblings.
-We built sand castles, pretended they were real; swam from morning till night until our fingers turned into prunes.
-I could meander in that memory for hours and hours but my brain is reminding me that I have to finish writing this.
+I've countless fond memories of playing on the beach with my siblings.
+We built sand castles, pretended they were real; swam from morning till night, rain or shine until our fingers turned into prunes.
+I could meander through that memory for hours and hours, but my brain is reminding me that I have to finish writing this.

-Loud party music starts to blast through speakers as we parade the long stretch in search for food.
-Each restaurant blaring its own song from the most recent popular hits.
+Loud party music blasted on the speakers as we marched along the stretch of sand in search of food.
+Every restaurant was blaring the latest hits.

-I look at my brothers and see sunburnt skin from head to toe.
-We'd been out in the sun for too long that we forgot to reapply sunblock.
-We were red and brown or brown and red combined.
-Like sausages!
+I looked at my brothers and saw sunburnt skin from head to toe.
+We were red and brown, like sausages!
+We'd been out in the sun for too long that we forgot to reapply sunscreen.

-By then, I'd already said no a trillion times to the persistent vendors asking "Hopping mam?" or "Tattoo mam?
-Massads?".
-They were everywhere!
-It felt like time stopped working and we were trapped in this constant loop where people did the same thing over and over.
+By then, I'd said no a million times to the vendors asking the same questions.
+It felt like being trapped in a constant loop where people did the same thing over and over.

-We stopped by one of the restaurants to observe a person dancing with fire.
-I remember commenting to myself: These people probably have super strong arms from all the swinging.
+We stopped by one of the restaurants to observe a person fire-dancing.
+I remember thinking to myself: Wow these people have super strong arms!
 And, I wonder how long it would take me to learn this skill?

-7:00 AM Took a stroll towards the northern part of the island.
-We followed a straight line stopping from time to time to observe the scene.
+7:00 AM We took a stroll heading north of the island.
+We followed a straight line, stopping from time to time to observe the surroundings.

-Committed to reaching the north western tip of the island, we encouraged each other to move forward.
-Up ahead, the number of people on the beach dwindled to about half until there were only a handful of us walking.
-The fancy restaurants also transformed into fancy hotels.
+Committed to reaching the tip of the island, we encouraged each other to move forward, inch by inch.
+The number of people on the beach dwindled as we walked further until there was only a handful of us walking.
+The shabby restaurants transformed into fancy, private hotels.

 The tip was visible after an hour of walking.
-Here, it was almost empty except for some locals swimming in the sea.
-We congratulated each other and soon started our way back to the guest house.
+There, it was almost empty except for some locals swimming in the sea.
+We congratulated each other for reaching the tip then started our way back to the guest house.

-9:00 AM The mid-morning sun beat us before we could reach the guest house.
-We made it though, all in one piece.
+9:00 AM The mid-morning sun beat us before we could reach the guesthouse.
+It was scorching hot, so we took longer breaks than when we started.

-Spent the rest of the morning indoors recovering from the heat.
-Our room came equipped with a television so we flicked the channels for a good film.
-Being kids again, we ended up watching cartoons all morning while lying on our beds.
-I know most would think this was such a waste of time especially since we were on vacation and in paradise but it was pleasant for a change.
+We spent the rest of the morning indoors recovering from the heat.
+Our room came with a television, so we flicked the channels for a good show.
+We ended up watching cartoons all morning while lying on our beds like we used to do when we were kids.
+Some people would think this was a waste of time, mainly since we were on vacation, but who cares.

 That afternoon, I took my book with me to a coffee shop a few blocks ahead.
 It was a book by Charles Yu called How to Live Safely in a Science Fictional Universe.
-Jeremie had finished reading this and said it was amusing.
+Jeremie had finished reading it and said it was worth the read.

 When it wasn't too hot anymore, I sat on the sand and continued reading my book there.
 I buried my legs under the sand and raised the book in front of my nose.
 The next thing I knew, the sun was starting to set.

-Sure the beach was crowded, and it wasn't exactly my idea of paradise, but there was one thing I liked about Boracay and it was the sunset.
+Sure the beach was crowded, and it wasn't exactly my idea of paradise.
+But if there was one thing I liked about Boracay, it was the sunsets.

 At 5 in the afternoon, flocks of people gathered by the beach to witness a breath-taking spectacle.
-Several sailboats started to move parallel to each other in the distance while the sun began to descend.
-Like dancing, they gracefully moved past one another, forming silhouettes against the sinking source of light.
+Several sailboats floated next to each other while the sun started its descent.
+They gracefully danced side by side, forming beautiful shapes on the horizon.

-Surreal.
-My camera could only capture how it looked but I wish it also captured the smell of the ocean, the feel of the cold sand, the sound of splashing water as children jump in the ocean.
-For a moment I felt peace.
-I'm forgetting all the thoughts that used to consume me before coming to the island.
-Thoughts about the distance that Jeremie and I are currently in.
+My camera only seized what I saw.
+But I wish it also captured the smell of the ocean, the feel of the cold sand, the sound of splashing water as children played by the shore.
+For a moment, I felt peace.
+I overlooked all the thoughts that consumed me before coming to this island; Thoughts about the distance between Jeremie and me.

-Once again we are worlds apart but this time the gap has stretched further.
-He's all the way in San Francisco while I wait here in Cebu for the visa interview.
-With him in Singapore, it was really easy for me to fly back and forth.
-No visa needed, just the price of purchasing airline tickets.
+Once again we are worlds apart.
+Jeremie's all the way in San Francisco while I wait in Cebu for my visa interview.
+When he was in Singapore, it was easier for me to fly there.
+No visa needed, only the price of purchasing airline tickets.

 Four days in this tiny island and I am content to leave.
-I was honestly wishing I could go home and spend time alone in my room.
-I'm not used to being around so many people.
-Drained and used up, I needed some time to recharge my batteries.
+At the end of the trip, I wanted to go home and be alone in my room.
+Drained and exhausted, I needed some time to recharge my batteries.

-I still stand my ground on my initial thought of the island.
-It is crowded and overrated, overpriced and commercialised, but it does have its own charm if you just try hard enough to look for it.
-Dad's happy he's finally ticked off one item on his checklist though.
+I still stand my ground on my initial impression of the island.
+It's crowded and overrated, overpriced and commercialized.
+But it does have its charm if you look hard enough.
+Dad's glad he'd finally ticked off one more item on his checklist.
 He'd been talking about it since I could remember.
-So there's that.
+So I'm happy with that.